 Roger Cyffyn (17th Century, arr Borrow)

 Hi, I'm GLADMAN... aka Citizen Cairn'd.
 Or if you prefer, Robert.
-Now aside from (apparently) having an illustrious historical forebear in W E Gladstone, I've a passion for attempting to understand the more prosaic lives of the prehistoric inhabitants of these British Isles, seeking out the tangible remains they left behind in order to ask the questions... 'why here?... and why such commitment?
-I've a particular liking for those upland piles of stone with the appropriately monumental views.
-Visiting them, I think, helps engender a certain 'connection' - however nebulous - with this land of ours, a reference point for those of us struggling to make sense of this so called 'computer world' Kraftwerk warned us was a'coming in 1981.... danke, mein herren.
+Now aside from (apparently) having an illustrious historical forebear in W E Gladstone, I've a passion for attempting to understand the more prosaic lives of the pioneering prehistoric inhabitants of these British Isles, seeking out the visible (and sometimes not so visible) remains they left behind in order to ask the questions... 'why here? ... why did it matter so; why such commitment?.. and why should I/do I care?
+Needless to say I'm still pondering such intangibles.
+Now I've a particular liking for those upland piles of stone with the appropriately monumental views; visiting them, I think, helps engender a certain 'connection' - however nebulous - with this land of ours, a reference point for those of us struggling to make sense of this so-called 'computer world' Kraftwerk warned us was a'coming in 1981.... danke, mein herren.

 I make no claims for my contributions except to state that I've done my best to relate what I've seen.
 Yeah, enjoying the moment always takes precedent.
 After all, life is not a rehearsal, a spectator sport.
 The majority of my earlier images are (variable quality) scans of archive prints taken back in the days when photography was, well, 'photography', the others idiosyncratic digital attempts to capture the impossible.... 'mood', a sense of vibe ... with minimal refuge sought in that false post production manipulation that has, in my opinion, so blighted the medium.
 I'd like to think some of them convey something of what I've felt.
 Likewise my opinions are those of an enthusiastic 'self taught' amateur.
 Hence if you like what you see, why thank you!
-But you owe it to yourself - and your children (if so blessed - or not, as the case may be!) - to go see for yourself, make up your own mind, relate what you think, share what you experienced... yeah, do your own thing, so helping to keep the facists, communists, authoritarians, misogynists and the dark shadow of organised religion from the door.
+But please go see for yourself, make up your own mind, relate what you think, share what you experienced... yeah, do your own thing, so helping to keep the facists, communists, authoritarians, misogynists and the dark shadow of organised religion from the door.
 As the great, flawed Ian Dury once said, 'Be inspired, be inspiring, be magnificent!' ... and thus the circle turns in on itself to go round again, as upon the great kerb stones at Bru na Boinne....

 However... let's not get carried away.
 Steady now.
 In a society where computer generated fantasy is all too prevalent, where many people seem - to me - unable to even venture outside without plugging into the 'matrix' machine, please be aware that reaching some of the more remote upland sites in the British Isles can be potentially dangerous - even life threatening - for the unprepared... or arrogant.
 Treat the landscape and weather with the respect they deserve; take map, compass, waterproofs (etc) and hopefully you won't go too far wrong.
 Help turn that limited wannabe squaddie route marching mentality on its head by taking as long as you can, let being part of this planet soak in.
 Hey, if it all seems a bit daunting at first why not pop a question in the Forum?
 That's why Mr Cope puts up the readies to run TMA....
 Thank you Julian.